In blow to PM Cameron, lawmakers criticise UK's immigration "mess"

 The political debate in Britain around immigration has become increasingly heated as Cameron and other party leaders have hardened their stances on the issue in response to the rise in popularity of UKIP.

-The committee, made up of lawmakers from Labour, the Conservatives and their junior coalition partner the Liberal Democrats, said it was "disturbing" that the government did not know where these people were.
+The committee, made up of lawmakers from Labour, Cameron's Conservatives and their junior coalition partner the Liberal Democrats, said it was "disturbing" that the government did not know where these people were.

 (Editing by Gareth Jones)